 This is something that I’ve been meaning to do for a while now.
 If you got here from my other blog, you know that I feel passionately about the need for a healthy market for short fiction.
 To this end I have been actively seeking indie magazines and anthologies that publish short genre fiction.

 The market is growing fast now, and I’ve gotten to the point where I need a way to organize all the links I have into one place.

 This is the place.
 Please pardon my dust, this is a work in progress.

-Classic pulp fantasy serials were of the major inspirations for Seven Stones, so I’ve followed Misha Burnett’s exploration of the pulp revival with some interest.
-I’m not sure if Seven Stones fits all the criteria (and as it’s only inspired by pulp there’s no reason it should), but the discussion is interesting; so I thought it might be interesting to people who liked my take on pulp serial. …
+Classic pulp fantasy serials were of the major inspirations for Seven Stones, so I've followed Misha Burnett's exploration of the pulp revival with some interest.
+I'm not sure if Seven Stones fits all the criteria (and as it's only inspired by pulp there's no reason it should), but the discussion is interesting; so I thought … Continue reading Hard Yet Squishy